Slotting Paid, Nothing Scanning: The Authorization Voids Costing Specialty Brands Six Figures a Year

 Not all voids are the same problem.
 The classification determines the fix.

 Never-scanned means the store has been authorized for the item and zero units have ever scanned.
-In Cinderhaven's data, 81 of the 112 voids fall here.
+In Cinderhaven's data, 49 of the 145 voids fall here.
 The most common cause: a botched mod reset.
 The category reset happened, the new planogram went live, and the product was never pulled from the back room or never shipped in the first place.
 These voids tend to cluster geographically: a single region where the distributor or broker dropped the handoff.
 The cluster is the tell.
-When 14 stores in the same DMA are all never-scanned for the same item, that is not 14 independent failures.
-It is one failure repeated 14 times.
+When 26 stores in the same region are all never-scanned for the same item, that is not 26 independent failures.
+It is one failure repeated 26 times.

 A Gartner supply chain survey found that 60% of consumer goods companies cite store-level execution as a top-three challenge for new item introductions.
 Never-scanned voids are what that statistic looks like in POS data.

 Went-dark means the item was scanning and stopped.
-In Cinderhaven's data, 31 voids fall here.
+In Cinderhaven's data, 96 voids fall here — the larger of the two groups.
+This piece gives never-scanned the longer treatment anyway, and the reason is fixability rather than volume: a missed shelf set usually yields to one visit, and it clusters, so a single call can clear many stores at once.
+Went-dark is more common and harder to close.
 The causes are more varied: discontinued by the store manager, lost shelf space in a competitive reset, chronic out-of-stock that the store stopped reordering, or a planogram change that removed the item without updating the authorization matrix.
 Went-dark voids require a different investigation than never-scanned voids.
 The product was there.
 Something changed.
 The fix starts with finding out what.

 Dollarizing the gap from comparable-store velocity